Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 `Check out your visuals at http://bridges.cs.uncc.edu/assignments/0/YOUR_USERNAME?apikey=YOUR_API_KEY_WILL_BE_HERE`

 > Copy and paste the URL into your favorite browser in order to view your visualization.
 Where the URL says `YOUR_USERNAME` be sure to replace it with your Bridges user name.

+Congratulations on creating your very first visualization with Bridges!